aregtech/areg-sdk/docs/DEVELOP.md

     DECLARE_NOCOPY_NOMOVE( ClientComponent );
 };
 ```

-The implementation of the service in the file [common/src/ClientComponent.cpp](./../examples/00_helloservice/common/src/ClientComponent.cpp):
+The implementation of the service client component `ClientComponent` is in the file  [common/src/ClientComponent.cpp](../examples/00_helloservice/common/src/ClientComponent.cpp):

 ```cpp
 /**